sophia-dotcom/bugsweeper/README.md

 Inspired by the classic Minesweeper, this is Bugsweeper.

-With the help of the values written on the tiles Estimate the bugs' hidden locations.
+With the help of values that _magically_ appear on the tiles Estimate the bugs' hidden locations.

 If you click on a tile that conceals a bug, it's GAME OVER!